BASET - The Britain-Australia

 For previous news updates, use the button below.

 BASET Pioneer Awards unlock the potential of secondary school students by facilitating an educational experience on the other side of the world.

 'It was everything I could have asked for and more.
 I have gotten a sense of independence.
 I now feel much more confident about going to university next year, knowing that my BASET experience will guide me in being out on my own.'

 Pioneer Award Winner

-You can see James and other Pioneer Award Winners in our short film here.
+You can see James and other Pioneer Award winners in our short film below.

 BASET Endeavour Awards enable talented young adults to acquire and transfer skills that build on the shared heritage and cultural links between Britain and Australia.

 'Without the support of the grant I received, I would have had to greatly reduce the scope of my visit and the professionals and practitioners I was able to meet.'

 You can see Alice-Andrea and other Endeavour Award winners in our short film below.

 ROLL OF HONOUR